kube-rs/website/docs/controllers/scaling.md

 - Rust controllers are generally very efficient and often end up as IO bound
 - Rust images are often very small and will reschedule quickly
-- watch streams re-initialise with the current state on boot
+- watch streams re-initialise quickly with the current state on boot
 - [[reconciler#idempotency]] means multiple repeat reconciliations are not problematic
 - parallel execution mode of reconciliations makes restarts fast